 Hi!
-I’m Dario- a development professional passionate about using rigorous evidence to make better policies and programs, particularly for vulnerable populations: in short, turning social science into social good.
+I’m Dario- a development professional passionate about using rigorous evidence to make better policies and social programs, particularly for vulnerable populations: in short, turning social science into social good.

 Before that, I was at the Peterson Institute for International Economics (PIIE), where I did research on international trade, competition, and firm dynamics.
 This research has been covered by major international news publications, including The Economist, Quartz, and Splinter.
 It has also been cited in the IMF’s World Economic Outlook, and in testimony before the U.S.-China Economic and Security Review Commission.

-I am particularly passionate about contributing to improving public awareness about social science and international development, and to this end I serve as an occasional informal advisor on these topics to editors at the Austrian daily newspaper Der Standard.
+I am particularly passionate about contributing to improving public awareness about social science research and international development, and to this end I serve as an occasional informal advisor on these topics to editors at the Austrian daily newspaper Der Standard.
 For some of the fruits of this labor, see this story (in German).

 I hold an MA from Johns Hopkins SAIS and an undergraduate degree in economics from Vienna University of Economics and Business.
 I am currently based in Washington, DC, and am a dual Austrian/Canadian national.